ansys/pyfluent-visualization/doc/source/users_guide/postprocessing.rst

 Display contour
 ~~~~~~~~~~~~~~~
-This example demonstrates how you can display the contour object:
+This example shows how you can display the contour object:

 .. code:: python